Explaining Neural Scaling Laws: Abstract

 \section{Abstract}

-The test loss of well-trained neural networks often follows precise power-law scaling relations with either the size of the training dataset or the number of parameters in the network.
-We propose a theory that explains and connects these scaling laws.
+The population loss of trained deep neural networks often follows precise power-law scaling relations with either the size of the training dataset or the number of parameters in the network.
+We propose a theory that explains the origins of and connects these scaling laws.
 We identify \emph{variance-limited} and \emph{resolution-limited} scaling behavior for both dataset and model size, for a total of four scaling regimes.
 The variance-limited scaling follows simply from the existence of a well-behaved infinite data or infinite width limit, while the resolution-limited regime can be explained by positing that models are effectively resolving a smooth data manifold.
 In the large width limit, this can be equivalently obtained from the spectrum of certain kernels, and we present evidence that large width and large dataset resolution-limited scaling exponents are related by a duality.
 We exhibit all four scaling regimes in the controlled setting of large random feature and pretrained models and test the predictions empirically on a range of standard architectures and datasets.
-We also observe several empirical relationships between datasets and scaling exponents: super-classing image tasks does not change exponents, while changing input distribution (via changing datasets or adding noise) has a strong effect.
-We further explore the effect of architecture aspect ratio on scaling exponents.
+We also observe several empirical relationships between datasets and scaling exponents under modifications of task and architecture aspect ratio.
+Our work provides a taxonomy for classifying different scaling regimes, underscores that there can be different mechanisms driving improvements in loss, and lends insight into the microscopic origins of and relationships between scaling exponents.